KipletingEdwin/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Change Toys to Toy in create action

 - Update the number of likes for a toy

   - How I debugged:

+  .Add parameter id in my permit section of my private toy_params method

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  add the keyword destroy to my routes in config file.